How long does ceramic coating last?

 What's the franchise cost to add ceramic coating to my Polar Tint shop?

 There's no per-service-line franchise fee.
-The single $49,950 franchise fee covers all six service lines, plus the complete training program, opening kit, and brand standards.
-Total initial investment per FDD Item 7 is $136,588 to $259,950, all-in.
+The single franchise fee disclosed in FDD Item 5 covers all six service lines, plus the complete training program, opening kit, and brand standards.
+The total initial investment is disclosed in FDD Item 7, all-in.

 Can I focus just on ceramic coating and skip the other Polar Tint services?